truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/24-linked-discourses-on-views.md

 what, does the view arise: 'The soul and the body are identical'?" ...

 <!--pg-->
-### N 24.14 The Soul and the Body Are Different Things *Aññaṁjīvaṁaññaṁsarīraṁsutta*
+### SN 24.14 The Soul and the Body Are Different Things *Aññaṁjīvaṁaññaṁsarīraṁsutta*

 At Sāvatthī.